-Events taking place after the date of authorisation for issue are not reflected in the Statement of Accounts.
+No events have taken place after the date of authorisation for issue that are required to be included in this Statement of Accounts.

 (j) Financial Instruments

 Financial Liabilities

 Financial liabilities are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value and are carried at their amortised cost.
 Annual charges to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement for interest payable are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.
 The effective interest rate is the rate that exactly discounts estimated future cash payments over the life of the instrument to the amount at which it was originally recognised.